Beakerboy/VBA-SQL-Library/README.md

  Security
 -----
-This Library currently does not use prepared statements but it does provide a function to escape all single quotes.
+This Library allows developers to create static or dynamic SQL statements using VBA objects.
+If the table names and field names are all known by the developer, and only field values, and conditional values will be supplied by the user, an SQLStaticQuery might be the best option.
+All user-supplied information will be sanitized before being added to the query.
 It also provides a login box to discourage hard-coding database authentication details.
-This library should be used within a larger system that provides data integrety checks which ensure SQL injection can not occur.
-For example, a developer creates an object in VBA with a hard-coded table name to prevent a malicious user from injecting into the MySelect.Table Property.
-Similarly, they would develop methods to ensure that the MyInsert.Values array has numeric data where it is expected, and escaped string data where it is expected.
+The dynamic query generating objects are best for cases where table names and field names are part of larger data objects, and the queries themselves are created by a larger system.
+This system sould provide data sanitizing systems to ensure malicious data does make it into a query.

  Testing
  -----
 The unit tests demonstrate many ways to use each of the classes.
-To run the tests, Inmport all the modules from the testing directory into a spreadsheet, and run the SQL_RunUnitTests function.
+To run the tests, Import all the modules from the testing directory into a spreadsheet, and run the SQL_RunUnitTests function.
 Ensure the Setup steps have all been successfully completed.

  Usage
 -----